diku-dk/futhark-website/blog/2016-04-22-futhark-and-pygame.rst

 consist of many primitive functions, and expect the programmer to structure them together using the host language, in this case Python.

-Also, for every call to a function in a Futhark Python module, the arguments are copied from CPU to GPU, then the computation is performed, and finally the result is copied from GPU to CPU.
-This adds overhead and is important to keep in mind when developing Futhark-PyGame programs, since it means that we would like to have as few calls as possible from Python to Futhark, and keep as much code as possible inside Futhark.
+Also, for every call to a function in a Futhark Python module, Python causes some overhead, which is another reason to have few calls to Futhark and much code in Futhark.

-In conclusion, The Futhark-PyGame combo is best when every step of the visualisation -- i.e. every call to Futhark -- is compute-intensive, so the overhead of copying memory becomes negligible.
-Still, the current setup works well already.
-When we get around to implementing lazy on-demand copying of data between CPU and GPU, this should become less of an issue.

 Try them for yourself!